 April 24, 1997 - Midday looks at health care with guests David Thorson, a family medical physician; and Jan Malcolm, vice president of Public Affairs and Philanthropy at Allina Health.
 Topics include family practice, managed care, and insurance companies.
 Thorson and Malcolm also answer listener call-in questions.

-April 23, 1997 - Molly Ivins, author and columnist is guest speaker for Frank Premack Memorial Lecture at University of Minnesota Humphrey Institute.
+April 23, 1997 - Author and columnist Molly Ivins is guest speaker for this Frank Premack Memorial Lecture at University of Minnesota Humphrey Institute.
 Ivins talks the meanness of contemporary politics.

 April 17, 1997 - Midday focuses on education with guests Larry Pogemiller, DFL state senator, and Sandra Peterson, president of the Minnesota Federation of Teachers.
 Pogemiller and Peterson discuss common schools proposal, education standards, school choice, various programs, and answer listener call-in questions.